How can I help you?

 Add Syncfusion® Blazor Sparkline component

-Add the Syncfusion® Blazor Sparkline component to a Razor page located under the Pages folder (e.g., Pages/Home.razor) in either the Server or Client project.
-If an interactivity location as Per page/component in the web app, define a render mode at top of the component, as follows:
+Add the Syncfusion® Blazor Sparkline component in the ~/Components/Pages/*.razor file.
+If the interactivity location is set to Per page/component in the Web App, define a render mode at the top of the ~/Pages/*.razor file.
+(For example, InteractiveServer, InteractiveWebAssembly or InteractiveAuto).

 NOTE